Japan Engineer District welcomes new inductees into ‘Gallery of Distinguished Civilians’

 |0

-This work, Japan Engineer District welcomes new inductees into ‘Gallery of Distinguished Civilians’ [Image 2 of 2], by Patrick Ciccarone, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Japan Engineer District welcomes new inductees into ‘Gallery of Distinguished Civilians’, by Patrick Ciccarone, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT